harry-rendell/thesis_template/README.md

 \
-By making your Overleaf project a Git repository, you can have it as a folder alongside your code which enables you to output plots DIRECTLY to the Overleaf git folder, which can be commited and pushed directly to Overleaf, even if you are creating plots on a cluster such as cuillin!
-No more dragging and dropping plots into Overleaf...
+By making your Overleaf project a Git repository, you can have it as a folder alongside your code which enables you to output plots DIRECTLY to the Overleaf git folder, which can be commited and pushed directly to Overleaf, even if you are creating plots on a cluster! (such as cuillin) No more dragging and dropping plots into Overleaf...